 As with student cell phones, the use of school-provided Chromebooks will be carefully regulated to ensure responsible digital citizenship and student safety.
-Students in grades 6, 7 and 8 will be permitted to use their school-provided devices before school only in a designated area in the Multi-Purpose Room and only for school work.
+In a non-COVID year, students in grades 6, 7 and 8 will be permitted to use their school-provided devices before school only in a designated area in the Multi-Purpose Room and only for school work.
 Those not working on school work will not be permitted to use their devices before school.
 We strongly encourage students to complete homework at home before coming to school and to use the time before school to socialize with friends before academics begin.